Shelby219/T1A1_workbook/README.md

   [Link 7](https://www.britannica.com/technology/domain-name)
   [Link 8](https://www.crazydomains.com.au/learn/components-domain-name/)

-### Explain how each technology has contributed to the development of the internet.

 ## Q3 Define the features of the following technologies that are essential in terms of the development of the internet: